sorenjohanson/hncode2/README.md

 This extension contributes the following settings:

 * `hncode2.limitation`: Set the amount of items to be loaded on the front page.
-* `hncode2.defaultView`: Set the Default View of the tree view.\nPossible items are: 'top', 'new', 'ask' and 'show'.
+* `hncode2.defaultView`: Set the Default View of the tree view.
+Possible items are: 'top', 'new', 'ask' and 'show'.
 * `hncode2.requestTimeout`: Set the timeout for requests in milliseconds (ms).

 ## Known Issues